The Clear Edge

 • First allocation completed successfully

-If not working: Likely missing account setup or automation.
-Spend 2 additional hours completing infrastructure before Week 2.
+If it is not working yet, you are likely missing part of the account setup or automation, so spend 2 more hours finishing the infrastructure before Week 2.

 Week 8: 12-week forecast 80%+ accurate